Breaking Update October 30, 2020

 - VPN-related CVEs

-To learn more about X-Force threat intelligence on ransomware attacks, register to watch our webinar Combatting Ransomware: How Threat Intelligence Enhances Defense for the City of L.A. at 11 a.m.
-ET on Sep.
-30, 2020.
+To learn more about X-Force threat intelligence on ransomware attacks, watch our webinar, Combatting Ransomware: How Threat Intelligence Enhances Defense for the City of L.A., on demand.

 If you have experienced a ransomware attack and would like immediate assistance from IBM Security X-Force incident response, please call our hotline at 1-888-241-9812 (US) or +001-312-212-8034 (Global).
 Learn more about X-Force’s threat intelligence and incident response services.